Country or Region | |

 Zambia |

 ![]() Economic or social reasonsNot specifiedWhen there is no explicit reference to an issue covered in the questionnaire in the relevant document(s), this is noted and no interpretation was made.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-WHO defines health for member states as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-Safe Abortion Guidelines, § 4.2.1.5.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Health grounds shall reflect WHO’s definitions of health, which entails a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+Abortion Care Guideline § 2.2.2.

 Additional notesIn determining whether the continuance of a pregnancy would involve a risk to the life of the pregnant woman, a risk of injury to the physical or mental health of the pregnant woman or a risk of injury to the physical or mental health of any existing children of the pregnant woman, account may be taken of the pregnant woman's actual or reasonably foreseeable environment or of her age.
 Related documents: |